hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 #### Arguments

-Imagine fields as functions which return values.
-Now let's assume the function also accepts arguments which behave differently.
+Imagine fields as functions that return values.
+Now let's assume the function also accepts arguments that behave differently.

 In the above example,